Teaching Resource for RECYCLE

 Timing: 4 steps

-Styling: As each end and adjacent center begin to turn, they release their mini-wave handhold, but the original end keeps that hand available.
-These two dancers smoothly establish a couple handhold once they are approximately facing the same direction.
+Styling: As each End and adjacent Center begin to turn, they release their mini-wave handhold.
+They smoothly establish a couple handhold once they are approximately facing the same direction.

 Facing Couple or Ocean Wave Rule: The Facing Couples Rule does not apply.